Haidy-Hosam/Taskati-Project/README.md

 # Taskati

-A Flutter-based task and project management application designed to help you stay organized and boost your productivity.
+Taskati is a modern Flutter-based task management application that helps users organize their daily tasks, manage projects efficiently, and stay productive through a clean and intuitive interface.
 ## Features

 * **Task Management:** Easily add, edit, and organize your tasks and projects.